Petit Porcini

 • Add the spinach and the salt.
 Blend until the spinach leaves are mixed in the batter.

-• Warm up your pan, grease it with a paper towel dipped in a little bit of oil or melted butter.
+• On medium heat, heat up your pan, grease it with a brush dipped in a little bit of oil or melted butter.

-• Pour ½ a cup in our crêpes pan, spread it by moving the pan so it is covering all the pan.
-Turn it when it is cooked and starting to golden.
+• Pour ¼ a cup of batter, or a full ladle, in the crêpes pan, spread it by moving the pan so it is covering all the pan as a. thin layer.
+Cook it for a minute or 2 or until the edges start lifting and flip it.
+Cook it another minute.

 • Grease and repeat until all the batter is finished.